 Institute on Frontiers and Frames for a New Digitality

-Over the past two years, we have simultaneously witnessed worrying excess and malpractice by Big Tech with grave social, political, and economic outcomes — data extractivism, the exacerbation of worker precarity, reversal of gender justice gains, the infrastructural takeover of much of the developing world, hijacking of global-to-local governance spaces and fora, and ecological plundering — to name but a few.
-These trends have instigated an important civic and political reckoning as civil society actors have begun to recognize the contours of the challenges the digital presents.
-Nurturing this groundswell into an enduring local-to-global movement for change requires perspective-building and deepening of next-generation leadership in civic spaces, cross-movement dialogue, and coalition-building, rooted in a Southern standpoint for equity and justice.
+Over the past two years, there have been concerning instances of excess and malpractice by Big Tech, leading to serious social, political, and economic consequences.
+These include data extractivism, increased worker precarity, setbacks in gender justice, the domination of developing countries' infrastructure, manipulation of global governance spaces, and ecological exploitation, among others.
+These trends have prompted a crucial civic and political awakening, as civil society actors are starting to recognize the challenges posed by the digital realm.
+To transform this groundswell into a lasting global movement for change, it is necessary to foster perspective-building and develop the next generation of leaders in civic spaces.
+This involves engaging in cross-movement dialogue, coalition-building, and adopting a Southern standpoint to promote equity and justice.

 Resource Type